gabfelix/dotfiles/README.md

 :PlugInstall
 ```

-### MPD playlists
+## MPD playlists
 My MPD + ncmpcpp setup expects the existence of the `~/mus` and `~/mus/playlists` directories.

-### ZSH
+## ZSH
 The `zsh` module expects the existence of the **file** `~.cache/zsh/history`.
 If it's not found, an error will be emitted every time you leave a session.
 This isn't visible during normal usage, but it can get annoying if you ever need to call `zsh` manually.

 I am no longer using zsh and am just keeping it in the repo because, well, why not?

-### Fish
+## Fish
 I use the fish shell, but I since it's not POSIX compatible, (I don't set it as my default shell)[https://tim.siosm.fr/blog/2023/12/22/dont-change-defaut-login-shell/].
 Instead, I configure my terminal (alacritty) to use fish.

 What this means is that the `fish` module might require some stuff from the `bash` module to work.
 For example, since my login shell is still the default (bash), I need to configure auto-starting Hyprland on TTY1 in my `.bash_profile`, because fish doesn't run when I login, only when I open Alacritty.

-### lf and Previews
+## lf and Previews
 To see video thumbnail previews, the previewer uses a script called `vidthumb` that requires `jq` and `ffmpegthumbnailer`.
 The cache it creates for the image has a JSON manifest created/parsed with `jq`, so don't forget to install it!

-## Modules
+# Modules
 Small observations about certain modules:

 - Most modules in this repository are better installed with `--no-folding` because it avoids miscellaneous files, which is why the `stowit.sh` script was added.
 However, some modules like `nvim`, whose structure constantly changes between commits, work better when installed with folding.
-However, in order to enable the use of the `nvim` module with `--no-folding`, there is some *"restow"* code in my neovim config which removes broken symlinks and re-deploys the module whenever a change to the `nvim` module in this  repo is detected.
+However, in order to enable the use of the `nvim` module with `--no-folding`, there is a file called `restow.lua` in my neovim config which removes broken symlinks and re-deploys the module whenever a change to the `nvim` module in this  repo is detected.
 This ensures `~/.config/nvim` always has all the new files.
 It is important to note that this setup is *not* bidirectional.
 New files added to `~/.config/nvim` will *not* be automatically copied into the module in this repo, so you should always edit the config here first and let neovim handle the rest.

 ## Packages
 Some programs you'll need in order to make the setup work.